ipfs/community/guidelines.md

 # Guidelines
 ## Writing

-When writing for ipfs, be it commit messages or posting issues, here's a collection of things to take note of.
+When writing for IPFS, be it commit messages or posting issues, here's a collection of things to take note of.

 ### Ungendering

 #### Motivation

-To avoid gendering in community interaction has multiple benefits.
-Avoiding the alienating feeling of documentation implicitly misgendering you, "the user and his computer".
-This is true of roughly half the population.
-Using plural forms is a good hack on the english language to get around this problem.
-This also includes extraterrestial beings and future lifeforms.
+Avoiding gendering in community interaction has multiple benefits.
+Using a male or female pronoun alienates and unfairly prioritizes one gender in favor of another.
+For instance, saying "the user and his computer" may feel alienating to women, or vice versa.
+Luckily, in English, the pronoun 'their' can be used as both a singular and a plural form (cf. [Singular they](https://en.wikipedia.org/wiki/Singular_they)).
+Saying, "the user and their computer" is entirely acceptable and alleviates the issue.
+Furthermore, this also includes extraterrestial beings and future life forms.

 #### Proposal